 Because, if correctly built, they increase your conversion rates.

 The main reason for this is that targeted promotion or product specific landing pages are focused on a single objective that matches the intent of the ad that your visitors clicked on to reach your page.

-A landing page is a page that only has one goal.
+A landing page is an independent page that only has one goal.
 It stands alone, completely separate and doesn’t not rely on your website to succeed.

 There are no distractions on that page.